 Don’t be afraid to try new forms of ads and shift them around your site.
 Always be testing so you can find your optimal placement based off aesthetics and conversion rates.
 It's important not to overload your webpage with too many ads above the fold (the top part of your homepage where a user lands).
 Google has punished websites before for overstuffing.

-How Much Money Could You Earn?
+How Much Can You Make Blogging?

-Ah, the big question on everybody’s mind!
-Despite telling you not to think about the money in terms of helping you survive for as long as possible, it’s nice to know how much money you can actually make after spending so much time producing content and paying to start and maintain your site through hosting.
+Ah, the big question on everybody's mind!
+Despite telling you not to think about the money in terms of helping you survive for as long as possible, it's nice to know how much money you can actually make after spending so much time producing content and paying to start and maintain your site through hosting.
+Here's more details on how much you can make blogging.

 Cost Per Click (CPC, the cost refers to the advertiser) – When you post an ad on your site that pays you each time someone clicks on it, this is a CPC, which stands for “Cost Per Click”.
 You might earn as little as $0.01 a click or up to $1 a click, depending on how valuable the keyword is being clicked on.
 For example, you will likely earn more money if your Google Adsense ad has a link to “how to get rich” vs. “fluffy bunny.”
 Going the CPC route is the easiest way to make money.